-As required by the Provider Registration Declaration Form, all pharmacies under the same corporate ownership must be listed.
-Providers will receive a unique ESC provider number for each pharmacy business location they own.
-All Provider information for each pharmacy where the same corporate ownership exists, including the corresponding ESC provider number(s), will be documented under one Pharmacy Provider Agreement.
-This unique provider number for each pharmacy is required on all correspondence with ESC, including but not limited to claim submissions and prior authorizations.
+All pharmacies under the same ownership must be listed in the enrolment request.
+If the enrolment request is approved by ESC, Providers will receive a unique ESC Provider number for each pharmacy business location they own.
+This unique Provider number is required on all correspondence with ESC, including but not limited to claims submissions and prior authorizations.